Archie Gamboa: Chief of the Philippine National Police

-Following Oscar Albayalde's resignation on October 14, 2019 amid the ninja cops controversy, Gamboa was appointed by Interior Secretary Eduardo Año to serve as officer in charge of the Philippine National Police, being the second-highest officer in the organization.
-While the position of PNP Chief remained vacant for months after Albayalde's resignation, President Rodrigo Duterte had tasked Secretary Año to supervise, lead, fix and purge the scandal-ridden national police while Gamboa stays as officer in charge.
-On January 17, 2020, Duterte officially announced his appointment of Lieutenant General Gamboa as PNP Director General.
+Following Oscar Albayalde's resignation on October 14, 2019 amid the ninja cops controversy, Gamboa was appointed by Interior Secretary Eduardo Año to serve as officer-in-charge of the Philippine National Police, being the second-highest officer in the organization.
+While the position of PNP Chief remained vacant for months after Albayalde's resignation, President Rodrigo Duterte had tasked Secretary Año to supervise, lead, fix and purge the scandal-ridden national police while Gamboa stays as officer-in-charge.
+On January 17, 2020, Duterte officially announced his appointment of Lieutenant General Gamboa as PNP Chief.

-As then Acting PNP Chief, he was responsible for the overall police preparations during the 2019 Southeast Asian Games.
+As then-Officer-in-Charge of the Philippine National Police, he was responsible for the overall police preparations during the 2019 Southeast Asian Games.

 On March 5, a Bell 429 helicopter carrying Gamboa and seven other police officials crashed after it hit power cables just after takeoff in San Pedro, Laguna.
 Gamboa was conscious when he was pulled out from the wreckage; he suffered injuries on his shoulder and right hand and was brought to St. Luke's Medical Center in Taguig.
 However, two police generals who accompanied Gamboa were in critical condition after the crash, while the others had minor injuries.
 Gamboa and his entourage had just finished inspecting a facility for impounded vehicles in San Pedro and were on their way to Camp Vicente Lim in nearby Calamba when the crash occurred.
 LGen Camilo Cascolan, the Deputy Chief for Administration, was the officer-in-charge of the PNP while Gamboa recovered from his injuries.
 On March 9, Gamboa reported back to work wearing a sling on his right arm.

 On March 16, due to the COVID-19 pandemic, Luzon and its associated islands were placed under enhanced community quarantine (ECQ) by President Duterte, while a state of public health emergency was earlier declared for the whole country.
 To enforce the ECQ, the PNP had set up checkpoints to limit non-essential movement and travel.
 On March 17, Gamboa announced that people on non-essential travel will be arrested if they insist on passing through the checkpoints.
 He also acknowledged the shortage of personal protective equipment (PPEs) for the police officers manning the checkpoints.
 On March 31, Gamboa announced that the nationwide crime rate was reduced by 56% which he attributed to the implementation of the ECQ.

 Gamboa tested negative for COVID-19 on April 1, after possible exposure to the disease, as Interior Secretary Eduardo Año tested positive the previous day.
 Despite having no recent meeting with Año, Gamboa underwent a 14-day quarantine and did not show any symptoms of the disease.